 This has been a significant contribution by MNC towards habilitating the children with developmental delays.
 It is indeed an occasion for celebration for each child moving out from Madhuram Narayanan Centre for Exceptional Children to the outside world.
 Seventeen children fidgeted with their graduation gowns on the dais, their mothers anxious and proud at the back of them holding them by their shoulders to steady them to receive gifts from Mr. S Seetharaman, Chairman, Super Auto Forge P ltd, the Chief Guest of the day.
 Their teachers stood by the side of the screen signalling to the children to wish and greet the chief guest and to thank him for the gift.

 Each child was a child with Developmental Delay, each of a different type, level and degree.
 For each child management of the disability has been the greatest challenge.
 It was therefore a matter of pride for both the teacher and the parent that these children with Early Intervention, have met the challenges satisfactorily and become eligible to enter special schools or vocational schools.
 In the process the children have been guided and directed by the Special Educators, therapists, combined with music, yoga and play therapy on how to use one’s individual strengths through individualized programmes plans.
 Learning the required age appropriate skills in activities of daily living, thereby building bridges wherever there were developmental delays, and reaching the goals set in the developmental areas in their own pace and time has been the focus of the programme..

 The Special School system offers special education in functional academics and prepares them for specialized vocation training in later school years.
 This stream of education would equip them with the required skills needed for a suitable and meaningful occupation in adult years and thereby help then become more and more self dependant in activities of daily living.

-The function came to an end with the National anthem and light snacks being served to all.
+The ceremony came to an end with the National anthem and light refreshments.